How to Efficiently Launch a Brand and Design a Website in Biotech and Life Sciences

 Agile project plan template by Asana.

 Needless to mention the spotlight in this phase falls on your website design, your primary channel for data collection and audience engagement.
 The point is to design a site that effectively captures information, ensuring that your interactions are both meaningful and insightful.
-After all, it's a crucial tool for providing information on the product or service and gathering customer data.
+Exploring a solution and understanding it is part of your customer experience.
+After all, it's a powerful tool for providing information on the product or service and gathering customer data.

 To generate insights, you will be looking for three types of data:

-2. Qualitative - addressing why they do that.
-It will come from interviews, surveys, and in-person interaction (conferences, job interviews, etc.).
+• Qualitative — addressing why they do that.
+It will come from interviews, surveys, and in-person interactions (conferences, job interviews, etc.).
+Interviews are also great because they can be recycled into the user-generated content.
+With the permissions, you can even use those in your social media channels or any other marketing material.

-3. Observational - what happens at specific points of interactions.
+• Observational — what happens at specific points of interaction.
 It comes from wherever you can observe your target audience: heat maps, scroll maps, user recordings, in-store behavior, onboarding and product training, etc.

-Now that you have an idea of how your audience perceives your brand, ask yourself: is it the way you want them to think of it?
+Now that you have an idea of how your audience perceives your brand, how it stands in the industry, ask yourself: is it the way you want them to think of it?
 If not, make the necessary changes.
 Barely any startup has retained its brand identity, going as far as changing the color schemes or even a logo.
 Their success is the result of iteration done over time.
 Take a look at the examples below.

 GSK: a twenty-year journey to an update with the point (pun intended).